Level 2, Section 3

 As you're going through the questions, select the appropriate answer for each by clicking on it.
 When you have answered all the questions, click "Show all answers" at the end of the page to highlight the correct answer for each question.

 Each sentence has a highlighted word or phrase.
-Below each sentence are four other words or phrases, marked A, B, C or D. Choose the one word or phrase that best keeps the meaning of the original sentence if it is substituted for the highlighted word or phrase.
+Below each sentence are 4 other words or phrases, marked A, B, C or D. Choose the 1 word or phrase that best keeps the meaning of the original sentence if it is substituted for the highlighted word or phrase.